This course assumes knowledge of quantitative research methods and socio-economic policy analysis at third-year bachelor level.

 Mid-Term Test: 5 hours

-The assessment of this course is based on two elements:
+The assessment of this course is based on three elements:

 Mid-Term Test (50%)

-To pass the course, the weighted average of the grades of both elements has to be 5.5 or higher.
-Furthermore, the grade for the Mid-Term Test has to be 5.5 or higher and the grade for the presentation and slides of the empirocal research has to be 5.5 or higher.
+To pass the course, the weighted average of the grades of all three elements has to be 5.5 or higher.
+Furthermore, the grade for the Mid-Term Test has to be 5.5 or higher and the grade for the presentation and slides of the empirical research has to be 5.5 or higher.
 We will offer a re-take for the Mid-Term Test and for the presentation and slides of the empirical research at the end of the next block.

 Attendance of the lectures and the final session with presentations is obligatory, we will deduct 0.3 points from the final score for each lecture/session that is not attended.